eoda-macs401/earth_ocean_data_analysis/_sources/Pages/sixth_day.md

 We'll spend some time discussing `Python Environments` and how to `import Python packages` and make `NumPy Arrays` in class.
 We'll get as far through the [NumPy and Matplotlib](../Pages/numpy_and_matplotlib) content as we can - and you'll take it from there wiht you homework!

-For your homework, complete [Assignment 6 - NumPy and Matplotlib](../Assignments/numpy_matplotlib).
-Publish this to a new GitHub repostory called `data_analysis` and make me a collaborator!
+For your homework, complete [Assignment 6 - NumPy and Matplotlib](../Assignments/numpy_matplotlib).  **EDIT** (IGNORE OLD INSTRUCTIONS: Publish this to a new GitHub repostory called `data_analysis` and make me a collaborator!)
+New Instructions: Publish this to your `python-projects` github repostory - remember to push any changes (this assignment) to that repo.
 If you'd like, also complete [*Optional* Assignment 6a on More Matplotlib](../Assignments/more_matplotlib).

 ### Homework Summary: